What are overhead costs?

 Just to give you an idea of how it works, here’s what the process looks like in Primetric.

-1. Create initial project estimations
+1. Create project estimations

 At this point, you can consider the hourly cost you don’t want to exceed in the project and make your first estimations of the project revenue.

-2. Get the right people for the job
+2. Get the people for the job

 When picking the team members who will be getting this project off the ground: skills, experience, level of seniority, soft skills, geographical location, and time zone.
 Use our skill management module in Primetric to do this within minutes.

 3. Add overhead costs